gcarreno/TestMemoryDataset/README.md

-# Test Memory Datset
+# Test Memory Dataset

-An application to demosrate how to use `TMemDataset`.
+An application to demonstrate how to use `TMemDataset`.

 This particular component does not have a feature to sort the data.